 Tibidabo Amusement Park

-This place was possibly the highlight of my trip to Barcelona!
+This place was possibly the highlight of my 72 hours in Barcelona!
 A family friend recommended it and I’m so glad I took her advice (thanks Bev if you are reading)!
 Tibidabo was first opened in 1899 and is located high up above Barcelona on top of the Serra De Collserola Mountain.
 Just like Parc Guell, there are 2 parts, a full theme park with paid admission or the Sky Walk which is free to walk around and has a couple of paid attractions.
 We stuck to the Sky Walk area and paid 2 Euros to go on a GIANT observation wheel type ride called Talaia.
 The shot below was taken while on the ride!
 It was quite hazy on the day we visited but we could still see for miles!
 The Saguaro Cor church is located next to the Sky Walk, this can be walked around also.

 DAY 3 – Morning:

 Barcelona Segway Tour

 There it is again!
 My all time favourite way to see a city when you are pushed for time is by Segway!
 Another empty Sunday morning tour too!
 Points of interest on my tour with Barcelona Segway Tour included:

 - Arc De Triomf